sonic2kk/steamtinkerlaunch/README.md

 Silent winetricks installation:
 - `WINETRICKSPAKS`: install all packages in WINETRICKSPAKS silently with winetricks

+Set `DLWINETRICKS` to 1 download/and automatically update winetricks instead of using/depending on the systemwide installation

 #### Winecfg
 - `RUN_WINECFG`: set to 1 to start winecfg before game launch